mithril-security/.github/README.md

 Our goal is to give data owners and data scientists a simple privacy framework for data science collaboration.
 Which is why we're building the first open-source privacy toolkit for data exploration, AI training, *and* deployment.

+We have two projects:
-With BastionLab, we handle data exploration and AI training, while BlindAI focuses on deployement.
+- [BastionLab](https://github.com/mithril-security/bastionlab), an access-control privacy solution with which we handle data exploration and AI training.
+- [BlindAI](https://github.com/mithril-security/blindai), a confidential inference server for deployement.

 ## ⭐ Show your support